Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Inference for Data-Adaptive Parameters via Estimating Equations

-In the first part of this appendix, we discuss the conditions of Theorem \ref{theorem:bootstrap-for-data-adaptive-estimands} in more detail without reference to the MA framework.
-In the second part, we discuss a set of conditions, specific to the MA framework, that is sufficient for the conditions of Theorem \ref{theorem:bootstrap-for-data-adaptive-estimands}.
-In the third part, we discuss how some of these conditions are related to overfitting of the surrogate index estimator and how this can be mitigated in practice.
+This appendix proceeds in three parts.
+First, we present a general theorem for inference about data-adaptive parameters defined through estimating equations.
+Second, we specialize this theorem to the meta-analytic setting and give sufficient conditions for this theorem to hold in this setting.
+Third, we explain how these sufficient conditions relate to overfitting of the surrogate-index estimator and how this can be mitigated in practice.